shayanderson/eco/README.md

 eco::route('account/secure',
 	['AccountController->secure', 'auth', function() { /* invoked */ }]);
 ```
+> Warning: Route Callbacks do not work with [Dynamic Route Setting](#dynamic-route-setting)

 #### Dynamic Route Setting
-Dynamic route setters can be used for larger applications that have many routes, for example:
+Dynamic route setters can be used for larger applications that have many routes (lazy load routes), for example:
 ```php
 eco::route('account*', 'AccountController::getRoutes()');
 ```